thecodehunter/react-native-activity-rings/README.md

 ***Activity Rings is also the perfect Progress Chart for your project.***

-This library provides Ring visualization of data and can be used alongside with the ActivityRingsLegend component for chart representation.
+This library provides Ring visualization of data, and you can also enable legends for chart representation.

 ---